Automatic reruns

 Introduction

-Automatic reruns provide a safety net for your CI/CD pipelines by automatically retrying failed workflows.
-This feature helps teams maintain productivity by reducing the need for manual intervention when workflows fail due to temporary issues.
+Automatic reruns provide a safety net for your CI/CD pipelines by automatically retrying failed steps and/or workflows.
+Automatic reruns help teams maintain productivity by reducing the need for manual intervention when steps and workflows fail due to temporary issues.

 -